metio/terraform-provider-k8s/docs/data-sources/apps_kubeblocks_io_ops_definition_v1alpha1_manifest.md

 Required:

-- `op` (String) Represents the type of JSON patch operation.
+- `op` (String) Specifies the type of JSON patch operation.
 It supports the following values: 'add', 'remove', 'replace'.
-- `path` (String) Represents the json patch path.
+- `path` (String) Specifies the json patch path.
-- `value` (String) Represents the value to be used in the JSON patch operation.
+- `value` (String) Specifies the value to be used in the JSON patch operation.

 <a id="nestedatt--spec--actions--resource_modifier--resource"></a>